-Dr. Xiao has been invited to present research papers at conferences or seminars in USA, UK, Australia, Denmark, France, Italy, Hong Kong, Taiwan and mainland China.
-He has been a referee for papers submitted to Journal of Banking and Finance, Entrepreneurship Theory and Practice, Applied Economics, Journal of Productivity Analysis, China Economic Review, Journal of Business Ethics, International Review of Economics and Finance, Emerging Markets Finance and Trade, Explorations in Economic History, etc.
+Dr. Xiao has been invited to present research papers at conferences or seminars in Atlanta, Chicago, Nashville, Philadelphia, Newark (Delaware), Sydney (Australia), London and Durham (UK), Paris (France), Copenhagen (Denmark), Rome (Italy), Hong Kong, Taipei, and various cities in mainland China.
+He has been a referee for papers submitted to Journal of Banking and Finance, Journal of International Money and Finance, Entrepreneurship Theory and Practice, Applied Economics, Journal of Productivity Analysis, China Economic Review, Journal of Business Ethics, International Review of Economics and Finance, Emerging Markets Finance and Trade, Explorations in Economic History, etc.

 Dr. Xiao has teaching experiences at Vanderbilt University, Furman University, University of Minnesota (Morris Campus) and Southwestern University of Finance and Economics (in Chengdu, China).
 He was selected to participate in American Economic Association's Teaching Innovation Program in 2007.
-He has taught Financial Management, Investments and Portfolio Analysis, Econometrics, Economics of China, Economics of Asia, etc. He teaches MBA courses on data analysis (MBA 610), simulation and modelling (MBA 623) and advanced managerial finance (MBA 691), as well as undergraduate economics classes at Westminster College.
+He has taught Financial Management, Investments and Portfolio Analysis, Econometrics, Economics of China, Economics of Asia, etc. He teaches MBA courses on data analysis (MBA 610), simulation and modelling (MBA 623), business valuation (MBA 631) and advanced managerial finance (MBA 691), as well as undergraduate economics and management classes such as Business Quantitative Methods (MGMT 230) at Westminster College.

-Dr. Xiao will co-lead Gore Business School's Graduate Business Program International Context Tour to China in fall 2014.
+Dr. Xiao co-led Gore Business School's Graduate Business Program International Context Tour to China in fall 2014.
+This tour included visits to Digital China, Zhongguancun National Exhibition Center and Guanghua Management School of Peking University in Beijing, PriceWaterhouseCooper and Education First in Shanghai, and Rio Tinto in Suzhou.
+This tour included a visit to Angel Women and Children's Hospital in Chengdu, as well as an entrepreneurship symposium at Sichuan University in Chengdu, where about 40 local corporate executives from healthcare, finance and other industries gave presentations and participated in discussions.
 Dr. Xiao was Director of Furman University's Study Abroad in China Program in 2007, and Faculty Coordinator of University of Minnesota (Morris Campus)'s Joint Program with Shanghai University of Finance and Economics between 2009 and 2013.

 Dr. Xiao's hobbies include music, travel, swimming and reading.
 Dr. Xiao is passionate about charity programs.
 He is a regular contributing member of A Life A Time Foundation.
 He hopes that more and more people will participate in charity programs to make the world a better place.